Government Funding for Long-Term Care

 -

 - Personal Service Contracts—One popular method of satisfying the asset eligibility test for Medicaid is through a personal service contract.
 This is most often necessary when the applicant’s assets exceed the allowable amount of $2,000 and exempt assets have been exceeded or are not an option.
 A service contract allows assets to be effectively transferred to a trusted family member or friend in exchange for services not provided by the nursing home or other facility.
-Such services could include personal shopping, weekly visitation, paying and managing exempt assets and bills, and care coordination and meeting with facilities.
+Such services could include personal shopping, visitation, paying and managing exempt assets and bills, and care coordination and meeting with facilities.
 Please note however that monies paid under a Personal Service Contract are taxable as income to the person receiving the payments.

 Let us help you determine the best Medicaid planning strategy that will work for your particular situation.
 Please call us at (941) 833-9262 and schedule a consultation before you proceed with spending down, gifting away or retitling assets.